bahadasx/ddl-data-prep/data-preparation.md

 Data preparation refers to the act of manipulating ones data to transform it into a suitable form for further analysis and processing.
 This process involves many different tasks and requires understanding of what manipulations are necessary for a particular dataset, as well as what the goal is in terms of how you plan to process the data further.
 Some of the tasks that can be part of a data preparation for a particular project include data cleaning, normalization, and imputation.

 Data preparation is a part of many data related projects, but specifically in terms of Data Science, it is said that data preparation accounts for about 60% of the time spent on a project.
 Considering the percentage of time spent on this task, you can conclude that is the most crucial part of the Data Science process.
-Without proper data preparation, you cannot expect that the results of your analysis will provide undesired results.
+Without proper data preparation, you cannot expect the results of your analysis very accurate results.
 The principal of "garbage in, garbage out" is very applicable in this context.
-In this blog we will be discussing the basics of data preparation, some techniques that can be applied using a sample dataset, and a comparison of performing Entity Resolution with and without performing proper data preparation.
+In this blog we will be discussing the basics of data preparation, some techniques that can be applied to a sample dataset, and a comparison of performing Entity Resolution with and without performing proper data preparation.

 ### Entity Resolution